The introduction of high translucent zirconia has overcome difficulties, allowing technicians to create highly aesthetic restorations that meet or...

 What is e.max and what are its benefits?

 This is a pressed or milled lithium disilicate material.
-It is not quite a strong as zirconia but is three times stronger than Empress, Ivoclar’s original pressable ceramic.
+It is not quite as strong as zirconia but is three times stronger than Empress, Ivoclar’s original pressable ceramic.
 It is available in a huge range of translucencies and shades.
-Technicians can produce full contour restorations, or these can be cut back and layered with porcelain to enhance the esthetic effects.
+Technicians can produce full-contour restorations, or these can be cut back and layered with porcelain to enhance the aesthetic effects.

 If you have a particular case you wish to discuss with our experienced technical staff, then we are always more than happy to talk to you about the different materials available and which might be most appropriate.
 When correctly used, these materials can create stunning results, leading to very happy patients.